-Moustafa is just one of many talented students who benefit from having WordPlay programs offered directly in their schools.
-Embedded school programs eliminate many of the barriers students and their families face when it comes to accessing programs at the original WordPlay writing center in Northside.
+Embedded school programs eliminate many of the barriers students and their families face when it comes to accessing programs at WordPlay's writing center in Northside.

 From the creative Aiken Writers Room to immersive Readers Theater performances to public Poet Trees, WordPlay brings project-based reading, writing and storytelling workshops into classrooms, with partnerships between trained teaching artists and classroom teachers to complement curriculum with the arts.

 Regardless of delivery method, one thing is clear: school partnerships exponentially increase the number of students who build skills through WordPlay’s creative programs under the care and attention of WordPlay teaching artists and program leaders.
 Read on for some examples of WordPlay’s school-based programs.

 Through a co-teaching partnership with Cincinnati Public Schools, WordPlay brings the arts into classrooms with a variety of programs.
 From Readers Theater to Poet Trees, art is incorporated into the curriculum, meeting Common Core standards and keeping students engaged as they learn.

 WORDlab AT CHASE ELEMENTARY